*comes over, sits down in backwards chair* So you've decided to become a Milwaukee Bucks fan.

 Why do people wear clothes saying "Cream City," and is it something I should be afraid of Googling?

-Last season, for the Bucks' City alternate jerseys, the team busted out uniforms proudly calling themselves "Cream City," inspiring awkward giggles across the NBA – and even amongst Milwaukee itself.
+Two seasons ago, for the Bucks' City alternate jerseys, the team busted out uniforms proudly calling themselves "Cream City," inspiring awkward giggles across the NBA – and even amongst Milwaukee itself.
 But get your mind out of the gutter: The nickname is neither a reference not to something on Urban Dictionary, nor even a shoutout to the state's famous dairy industry.
 It's a callback to the city's foundation, literally: the cream-colored bricks that built many of the Midwest metropolis' early buildings and, in some surviving landmarks historic and hidden, can still be seen today.

 Who's Herb Kohl?